CNSP-Workshop/CNSP-resources/docs/databrowserPage.rst

 similar to those of the MATLAB-based GUI, the current version focuses on forward and backward TRF models only, with a limited number of variable options available.
 This prototype web-application stores datasets and runs analyses directly on the cloud, meaning that the user is no longer limited to the computational constraints of their own machine.

-The web browser uses functions from the mTRF-Toolbox for Python REF.
+The web browser uses functions from the `mTRF-Toolbox for Python <https://mtrfpy.readthedocs.io/en/latest/>`_.

 .. image:: images/webBasedDataBrowser.png
   :width: 600